 Highly processed kibble creates significantly more work for the liver:

-Fresh, minimally processed diets — properly balanced raw or gently cooked meals with appropriate nutrients — reduce liver workload dramatically.
-The nutrients arrive in whole-food forms the body recognizes, with minimal synthetic additives to filter out.
+Fresh, minimally processed diets, such as properly balanced raw or gently cooked meals with appropriate nutrients, reduce liver workload significantly.
+The nutrients arrive in whole food forms that the body recognizes, with minimal synthetic additives for the liver to filter and convert.

 Key principles include: